IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 TODO False alarms inherently cause harm in the absence of attacks, but might potentially be easy enough for an adversary to trigger that they become an attack vector of their own!

-# BlockFetch in CaughtUp

-TODO download capacity could be a limiting factor: so which blocks to download when faced with competing chains?
-The Tse paper https://eprint.iacr.org/2021/1545 says to download blocks along the chain with the freshest block.

-TODO The current code does a hybrid of preferring the longest blocks offered by the peers that are most likely to be able to send us all the requested blocks within two slots (magic number!).

-TODO We discussed this with the researchers and Alex proposed a couple options, but then they found the Tse paper and we seem to all think that rule is sound.
-Something like: if you purposely withhold the block I want, you can only do that so long, since someone else will forge a new most desirable block soon enough.

-TODO What do I do once I have that freshest block?
-How do I spend my excess download capacity?
-Favor the second-freshest block?
-Favor any chains that are longer than the freshest block?
-Something else?